 Some graduate programs require applicants to take standardized exams (GRE, GMAT, LSAT, etc.) Most standardized graduate school tests are designed to identify potential for success, rather than measure specific knowledge or achievement.
 Check with each program to verify their requirements, and be prepared to take the test before the fall of your fourth year.

 The admissions essay is your opportunity to showcase your strengths and qualifications.
 Carefully structure your essay.
 Be creative and informative as you introduce yourself and explain why you want to attend graduate school and why each program is a perfect match to your skills.
 The essays should be customized to fit each program and should clearly communicate your interests and qualifications as a potential graduate student.

-If you want feedback on yours, bring a draft to the Career Centre’s Personal Statement Lab, where you’ll learn about what a good statement includes and both give and receive feedback on personal statement drafts.
+If you want feedback on yours, bring a draft to Career Exploration & Education's Personal Statement Lab, where you’ll learn about what a good statement includes and both give and receive feedback on personal statement drafts.
 A mentor or professor is also a good person to ask for feedback on your statement draft.

 References & letters of recommendation

 Most programs will require applicants to submit a list of references or letters of recommendation.
 When selecting references, be sure to ask those who know you well and will speak highly of your potential as a graduate student.
 Faculty members and advisors are usually the best references to include for master’s and PhD applications, and employers can be another good option for some professional school programs.
 Once you’ve selected and asked your references, be sure to keep them in the loop.
 Inform them of deadlines and update them as your application process progresses.